earthly/website/blog/_posts/2020-09-10-better-builds.md

 {% include imgf src="run4.gif" alt="building docker image using earthly" caption="Running `earthly +docker`" %}

-You can find the [full example here](https://github.com/earthly/earthly-example-scala/blob/simple/simple/earthfile).
+You can find the [full example on GitHub](https://github.com/earthly/earthly-example-scala/blob/simple/simple/earthfile).
 Now we can adjust our build process to call earthly and containerization ensures our builds are not effected by environmental issues either locally or on the build server. &nbsp;

 ### Did we solve it?